zowe/docs-site/docs/user-guide/sdks-using.md

     </dependency>
 ```

-For a Gradle project add the SDK as a dependency by updating your `build.gradle` as in the following code extract:
+For a Gradle project, add the SDK as a dependency by updating your `build.gradle`:

 ```
     implementation group: 'org.zowe.client.java.sdk', name: 'zowe-client-java-sdk', version: '2.2.0'